hmchou56/centra8/hackathon2017/welcome.md

 Things to improve residents' life.

-Come join us to **learn** about Smart Cities, open-access data sets, colalborative software development, and **meet great people** and **win a paid trip to present in Japan**!
+Come join us to **learn** about Smart Cities, open-access data sets, collaborative software development, and **meet great people** and **win a paid trip to present in Japan**!

 ## Topics

-We will welcome any hack focused on collecting or analizing data from three existing Smart Cities: [Chicago](https://data.cityofchicago.org/), [Gainesville](https://data.cityofgainesville.org/), and [Taipei](http://data.taipei/), Taiwan.
-Each city has a public data portal that can enable inovative software applications, visualizations, or analyses that can improve the life of city residents.
+We will welcome any hack focused on collecting or analyzing data from three existing Smart Cities: [Chicago](https://data.cityofchicago.org/), [Gainesville](https://data.cityofgainesville.org/), and [Taipei](http://data.taipei/), Taiwan.
+Each city has a public data portal that can enable innovative software applications, visualizations, or analyses that can improve the life of city residents.
 Some of this data is collected by [IoT](https://en.wikipedia.org/wiki/Internet_of_things) sensors.
 Any other open data source can be used as well for information such as weather, economic,